The powerful depiction of the Creation has shone

 August (1548-1572), famous among the European royalty for his

-collector’s passion, amassed a matchless collection
+collector’s passion, amassed a matchless

-Czartoryski brought Leonardo da Vinci’s wonderful
+1876 when Prince Czartoryski brought Leonardo da

-‘Lady with an Ermine’ to his museum.
+Vinci’s wonderful ‘Lady with an Ermine’ to his museum.

-Krakow is full of spectacular Baroque churches
+Krakow is full of spectacular Baroque

 and palaces of the 17th c. and 18th c.
 Notably the former brim over